 What happens if my cesspool or septic tank overflows or leaks?

 You are responsible for ensuring it is repaired.
-Under the Public Health Act 1936 it is an offence to allow a cesspool or septic tank to overflow or leak.
-This carries a fine of up to £200 (level 1 on the Standard Scale, the Criminal Justice Act 1991) and a further £2 per day that the offence continues.
-If a cesspool or septic tank overflows or leaks polluting a water course the Environment Agency can prosecute under the Water Resources Act 1991.
-Conviction carries a fine of up to £20,000 and/or up to three months imprisonment.
+Under the Public Health Act 1936, it is an offence to allow a cesspool or septic tank to overflow or leak.
+This carries a fine of up to £200 (level 1 on the Standard Scale, of the Criminal Justice Act 1991) and a further £2 per day that the offence continues.
+If a cesspool or septic tank overflows or leaks polluting a water course, the Environment Agency can prosecute under the Water Resources Act 1991.
+A conviction carries a fine of up to £20,000, and/or up to three months' imprisonment.

 What powers does Eden District Council have to deal with drainage problems?

 An authorised officer can access a property at any reasonable time to investigate whether drainage problems could cause a public health risk.
-They can bring other people with them to offer specialist advice.
-The Council can serve a notice requiring the owner or occupier to perform appropriate remedial works.
-This gives forty eight hours to clear the blockage.
-If it is not done the Council will arrange for private contractors to clear the blockage and the Council will recover the costs of the work and administration.
-Currently the administration charge is £50 per property affected.
+We can bring other people with us to offer specialist advice.
+We can serve a notice requiring the owner or occupier to perform appropriate remedial works.
+This gives forty-eight hours to clear the blockage.
+If it is not done, we will arrange for private contractors to clear the blockage and we will recover the costs of the work and administration.
+Currently, the administration charge is £50 per property affected.

-If a repair to a drain or private sewer is not completed Eden District Council can serve a notice requiring owner occupiers to perform appropriate remedial works.
+If a repair to a drain or private sewer is not completed, we can serve a notice requiring owner occupiers to perform appropriate remedial works.
 This gives approximately eight weeks to carry out the repairs.
-If it is not done the Council will arrange for private contractors to carry out repairs and the Council will recover the costs of the work and administration.
+If it is not done, we will arrange for private contractors to carry out repairs and we will recover the costs of the work and administration.